 - Multi-layer privacy information notice: the multi-layer privacy information model is maintained with (i) a banner at the access to the website that shall comply with strict requirements in terms of positioning, size, font, and content and link to the extended privacy information notice, with also the obligation to make it usable also by disabled people according to the Italian law January 9, 2004, n.
 4, as recently amended, (ii) the need to make users aware of the consequences of each action, including clicking on the X, (iii) the possibility for users to choose between consent or the option to modulate his preferences concerning tracking and (iv) the link to a section of the website where users can select cookies also by homogeneous categories with a modular approach left to users’ choice

 - Review of consents: users must be given the opportunity to review cookie preferences via a dedicated area in the website’s footer where already given preferences must be clearly recognizable through a legal design approach.

-How much time is there to comply?
+Not much time is left to comply

 The Italian data protection authority’s stance aligns with what the EDPB has already emphasized in its guidelines on consent.
 However, the remarks raised by the privacy authority underscore above all the need for a new approach to cookies in terms of transparency towards users.
 This need may be further accelerated by the initiative launched by NOYB, the association coordinated by Schrems, which has targeted more than 10,000 websites, sending complaints about the processing of personal data via cookies and threatening to report companies running such websites to the local data protection authority, if the required corrective measures are not taken.